 If you would like to read, contact the Chair of the Worship Committee (see list of contacts or leave a message at the Church Office - 466 -3329).
 If you would like to join the choir or offer the gift of music, contact Malcolm Bradley, our organist and choir director, (ask at Church, leave a message).
 You can also contact the Church office to be directed to people who arrange drama, coffee and conversation after the service, and greeters or ambassadors.

 I don’t have any money to put in the collection plate, is that okay?

 Yes, God understands.
 You can just pass the collection plate to the next person, or if you are the only one in your row just hand back the plate to the person who gave it to you and shake your head.
 If you want there is a little card at the stand at the back of the church (to the left and above the Visitors’ Book) which you can take to put into the collection plate.

 I have money to put into the collection plate, how much should I put in?

 That is always a hard question to answer.
 What people put in varies according to their circumstances.
 Please consider that it takes about $248,000 to pay staff, heat, lights, run our programs and help in our community here and the world.

 I would like a receipt for the money I put in, what should I do?

 Usually in the back/front cover of Voices United (red hymn book), there is an envelope that you can use to put money in for collection.
+There are also envelopes in the rack near the King St. door.
 You can write your name and address on the envelope, and this will be used to mail you a tax receipt.
 Tax receipts are usually generated early in the year, so you will have yours for income tax time.